What Is IOPS (Input/Output Operations Per Second) and How Do You Measure It? - Qiling

 Crytal disk mark Read or Write

-Therefore, this tool allows you to check in MBS.
-However, there's a little trick, and all you have to do is:
+This tool allows you to check in MBS, but there's a little trick to it.
+All you have to do is.

 Step 1: Tap the top-right menu